Dyvil/Dyvil-Language-Reference/headers/custom-operators.md

 2. The keyword `operator`
 3. The symbol
 4. An optional secondary symbol for [ternary operators](/headers/ternary-operators.md) - only valid after `infix operator`
-5. An optional second part symbol to define ternary operators
-6. An optional list of additional comma-separated properties within curly braces.
+5. An optional list of additional comma-separated properties within curly braces.
+Allowed properties:
    * `precedence` followed by an integer literal
    * `associativity` followed by one of
      * `none`